Rakuten Mobile Park Miyagi: Modernization (2004–2006)

-Implementation of the "ball park concept" (2006–2018)
+Implementation of the "ball park concept" (2006–present)

 Prior to the 2007 season, the first ribbon display at a baseball stadium in Japan was added to Miyagi Stadium's backstop.
 Two more ribbons were added the following season to the outfield seating areas and the right field lawn section was converted to a group seating area that provided tables for groups up to five people.
 Upgrades continued in 2009 and 2010 when the sunken backstop seats were enclosed to help create the new "Prestige" section, and the large video board was installed in right field, respectively.
 Renovation plans were halted in 2011 when repairing the damage caused by the 2011 Tōhoku earthquake took precedent.

 Following the 2012 season, Rakuten continued its redevelopment of Miyagi Stadium and again focused on implementing their "ball park concept".
 The box seats along the first base side were expanded farther toward the outfield and included a party deck.
 The bigger change, however, came with the addition of the new E-Wing seating sections.
 These two sections were built in right- and left-center fields protruding from the existing outfield seating.
 The construction of these seats changed the shape of the outfield and decreased the distances to the wall; both distances down the first and third baselines were reduced from 101.5 to 100.1 m, and middle left and right fields were shortened from 117 to 116 m, effectively creating a "lucky zone", the term used to describe moving an outfield wall to make hitting home runs easier.
 Along with the E-Wings, a new outfield wall was also constructed.
 This wall was shorter than the previous (2.8 to 2.5 m) and featured padding for outfielder players.

 Rakuten removed much of the temporary seating added throughout the year during the Eagles' championship in 2013 and replaced it with a large, permanent seating area along the third base line.
 In addition to traditional seating, the section also featured seats with tables, box seats, party decks, and standing seats.
-It was completed in August 2014, with a 6 × 35 metre LED screen added to the top the following September.
+It was completed in August 2014 and a 6 × 35 metre LED screen was to the top in September.
 The following offseason, a new entrance gate and standalone Eagles' merchandise store were built in the plaza in front of the stadium and a geodesic dome was erected on its third base side.
 A restaurant for season ticket holders was also constructed in the ballpark.
+Additionally, a portion of the right field stands were converted into group box seats and a party deck was created along the third-base line.